 Of course, it’s not all just fun and games in Rickert’s classroom.
 He’s very serious about challenging his students to excel.
 “I will ask them very difficult questions which require them to think about the material in a way that’s different from the simpler way they may be used to,” he says.
 “I try to get them to ask a lot of questions.
 I want them to always be questioning me.”

-This fall, Rickert completed his 23rd year as coordinator for Rose-Hulman’s popular high school mathematics competition and organized the Alfred R. Schmidt Freshman Mathematics Competition.
-He also gathers teams of top high school problem solvers for the American Regions Mathematics League's annual competition, and serves as chief judge for local and state MATHCOUNTS events.
+His involvement with students also includes coordinating Rose-Hulman’s popular high school mathematics competition and organizing the institute’s Alfred R. Schmidt Freshman Mathematics Competition.
+He also serves as chief judge for the Society of Professional Engineers’ local and state MATHCOUNTS events on campus.